 Helen joined Horley Town Council in 2018 after nearly 14 years at Reigate & Banstead Borough Council.
 'I began my working life with British Airways at Heathrow after completing my degree in Geography so I have a bit of a fondness for maps and far-flung places.

 I like dealing with people and have spent most of my working career in a customer services environment.
 My role here gives me to chance to meet people from all walks of life.
-In addition to helping people, I am also responsible for communications, producing the monthly Enewsletter, updating the website and Facebook.
-I've lived in Horley with my young family for quite a few years, but until working here, I didn't realise the massive amount of clubs, events and activities that are available to the people of Horley.
+In addition to helping people, I am also responsible for overseeing communications, compliance and leisure activities, I've lived in Horley with my young family for quite a few years, but until working here, I didn't realise the massive amount of clubs, events and activities that are available to the people of Horley.
 I'm hoping that as a Council we can 'get the word out' to all members of the community about what's on locally.
-I'm also responsible for ensuring the Council's compliance with safety regulations and look after the hire of football pitches, the Innes Pavilion changing rooms and the Edmonds Hall'
+As a Council we own and maintain quite a few leisure sites across the town, its my role to ensure they are looked after and manage their use.'